 We now turn to the evaluation of the security governance of migration.
 The evolution of the cases as presented in Section 1 has highlighted how the EU deals with irregular migration on many fronts.
 As already argued, a careful attention to the context somehow biases the attempt at comparing security governance processes.
-Nevertheless, this does not imply that we cannot find common features in all of them.
-Here we try to map three dimensions pertaining to security governance: first, we consider common criticisms and gaps emerging from the description of the cases and reported by many international or national actors.
+Nevertheless, this does not impede to find common features in all of them.
+Here we try to map dimensions pertaining to security governance: first, we consider common criticisms and gaps emerging from the description of the cases and reported by many international or national actors.
 Second, we consider the multilateral nature of security governance schematizing the actors and the levels of cooperation envisaged.
-Third, we analyze multilateral security governance tracing the 'problems' of cooperation emerged.
+Third, we analyze multilateral security governance individuating the 'problems' of cooperation emerged.
+Finally, we try to discuss the relation existing between discourses and practices.

-Security governance:
+Security governance criticisms:

-- > Scant attention to human rights implications of irregular migration management. - ➤ Ineffectiveness of policies in terms of prefixed aims.

-- Externalization processes. - Discrimination practices.
+- > Scant attention to human rights implications of irregular migration management. - > Ineffectiveness of policies in terms of prefixed aims and prioritization problems. - Externalization processes. - Discrimination practices.

 Human rights.
 The removals undertaken by the Italian government in 2004, raised a great deal of criticism among International Organizations.
-This was not because Italy sent to a transit country irregular immigrants, but because it was maintained that these persons had been returned without a proper identification process, through collective removal, to a country which did not sign the Geneva Convention of 1951.
+This occurred because it was maintained that irregular migrants had been returned without a proper identification process, through collective removals, towards a country which did not sign the Geneva Convention of 1951.
 Potential asylum seekers and refugees could have been denied of the possibility to request for asylum, in violation of the non-refoulement principle (UNHCR 2004).
-In the same vein, deportation practices enacted by Italy triggered a lively debate within the European Parliament and spurred a joint motion for a resolution to invite Italy, the European Commission and Libya to take measures against collective expulsion and the publication of any readmission agreement with the Africa country (European Parliament 2005a; European Parliament 2005b).
+In the same vein, deportation practices enacted by Italy triggered a lively debate within the European Parliament and spurred a joint motion for a resolution to invite Italy, the European Commission and Libya to take measures against collective expulsions and the publication of any readmission agreement with the African country (European Parliament 2005a; European Parliament 2005b).
 The timing of the European Union lifting of the economic and arms embargo (late in 2004), has promoted positions which see sanctions lifting directly related to the repatriation of irregular migrants from a Member States of the Union (Cuttitta 2006; Pastore 2008).
 While inviting relations with Libya, the European Parliament warned against the absence of a specific procedure for asylum seekers at the European level (European Parliament, Press Office, 21 February 2006).
 With regard to the repeated removal practices undertaken in the Mediterranean in 2009, the UNHCR expressed its utmost concern (UNHCR 2009).
 The UNHCR office in Libya was closed in 2010, emphasizing the problem of EU relations with Libya, given that recognition of the UN Agency was said to be a fundamental step to develop cooperation with the country.
-The Parliamentary Assembly of the Council of Europe recommended to Member States and the EU to negotiate readmission agreements only with country that respect human rights and those that have a functioning asylum system (Parliamentary Assembly, 16 March 2010).
-Similarly concerning are the practices both undertaken by Greece to remove irregular migrants and to manage asylum and irregular migration within the territory.
+The Parliamentary Assembly of the Council of Europe recommended Member States and the EU to negotiate readmission agreements only with country that respect human rights and those that have a functioning asylum system (Parliamentary Assembly, 16 March 2010).
+Similarly, concerning are the practices both undertaken by Greece to remove irregular migrants and to manage asylum and irregular migration within the territory.